TheRealDjmr/BG3ImprovedUI/README.md

 </p>

 - Unlocks edit appearance option for all Origin characters in Character Creation.
+- Character Creation Layout tweaks: Redesigned Origin layout (the first screen you see when entering CC).
 - Magic Mirror tweaks: Allows all combinations to hit confirm.
-May need to hit randomise once for changes to go through.
+May need to hit randomise once before making changes.
+- Hireling tweaks: Redesigned Hireling layout (makes better use of the dead space).
 - <b>OPTIONAL FILE REQUIRED</b> Switches "Show all items" (highlighting all interactables, default left ALT key/right stick) from requiring a held input to an on/off switch.
 Works for both Keyboard and Controller - switching between the two input methods when enabled would cause an additional toggle to be required.
 Stays on UI change (such as game menu/dialogue) except when showing other tooltips.
 (Credit: Violet-Vibes)

 <b>OPTIONAL FILE REQUIRED</b> Keyboard-only tweaks: